 You can also register a business name by filing a fictitious name (“doing business as”) statement.
-It allows a business to operate under another name other than your formal business or personal name.
-Here are three r…
+It allows a business to operate under a different name other than your formal business or personal name.

 You must have state and federal employer identification numbers (EIN) to legally hire employees, pay federal and state taxes, apply for licenses and permits, and open a business bank account.